Sunday, June 18, 2023

 “Young lady, what did you do this time?” her father asked her, as eerie music played from the piano.

-“What?” she snapped.
+“What?” she asked.
 She woke up from a deep sleep and slowly remembered the addition of the tree in her backyard.
 “What did I do?
 No, what did you do?
 You can’t blame me for this!”

 “I definitely didn’t plant this!”
 Claire, her mother, said.
 She touched its trunk to make sure it was real.
 “This music is so strange.
 Does the piano play automatically?”